 There are many ways to rout a truss rod channel on a neck thru guitar.
 Here's mine.

-(I left the misspell word in the vid because I was too busy working on my next project to fix and re-upload it, haha.)
+(I left the misspelled word in the vid because I was too busy working on my next project to redo and re-upload it, haha.)

-Making a photometer knob out of Purpleheart wood.
+Making a potentiometer knob out of Purpleheart wood.

 I was nominated a while back on a social media platform to showcase a guitar and chose to do a video of this one.
 There is some technical info and terminology a beginner may find useful so I figured I would share it here.
 NOTE: This guitar was originally built with a hardtail bridge that required no neck angle.
 Several years later I decided to retrofit it with a Kahler trem.
 Since that requires a slight angle, I compensated by recessing it into the body.

 Inferior brand fail caught on film.